_(1).png)

 They include non-emergency issues, issues with care continuity, and potentially fatal circumstances that arise in phone calls, clinics, offices, care facilities, and emergency rooms.

-Every test item in each encounter frame corresponds to one of the six duties performed by physicians.
-For instance, gathering a medical history and doing a physical examination are key components of first-care visits.
+Every test item in each encounter frame corresponds to one of the six physician duties.
+Gathering a medical history and performing a physical examination are key components of first-care visits.

 Continued care interactions, on the other hand, focus more on choices related to prognosis and treatment.

-Half of Day 1 is dedicated to Foundations of Independent Practice [FIP], with six 60-minute chunks.
-There are 38 to 39 multiple-choice questions (MCQs) in each FIP block.
+Half of Day 1 is dedicated to the Foundations of Independent Practice [FIP], which is divided into six 60-minute chunks.
+Each FIP block contains 38 to 39 multiple-choice questions (MCQS).

-There are 232 multiple-choice questions (MCQs) in the FIP section of the test as of 2022.
-The testing day will last almost seven hours in total.
+As of 2022, the FIP section of the test has 232 multiple-choice questions (MCQS).
+The testing day will last almost seven hours.

-Day 2 consists of 13 computer-based case simulations (CCS) and six 45-minute blocks of multiple-choice questions (MCQs) on advanced clinical medicine (ACM) which consists of thirty items each.
+Day 2 consists of 13 computer-based case simulations (CCS) and six 45-minute blocks of multiple-choice questions (MCQS) on advanced clinical medicine (ACM), each consisting of thirty items.

 For the physician to sit for the USMLE Step 3 exam, they need to: